 For example, usually do-it-yourself homeowners tell me: “I put chlorine twice a month and acid once a month, and my pool looks clear”.
 But to expert eyes like ours, as soon as we see the pool we can tell how much it has suffered from these wrong practices.

 The wrong maintenance of the pool chemical balance creates problems like a slow deterioration of the pool finish and the pool equipment.
 When the water does not find the right minerals in itself, like calcium and others, it takes them from the finish.

 Have you noticed that your pool has stains?
 That is probably because it has not been timely maintained and it’s been absorbing them from the finish.

-A programed weekly maintenance, not only solves these problems, but also makes you save money on chemicals and extends the beauty life of your pool.
+Programed weekly maintenance, not only solves these problems but also makes you save money on chemicals and extends the beauty life of your pool.

 If you are a do-it-yourself pool owner, decide which day of the week you are going to do the maintenance and keep to it.
-Also keeping a log of what you did every week it’s a good idea.
+Also, keep a log of what you did every week, it’s a good idea.